Manage vendor payment links

 Send a payment link

-Send a POST request to /api/PaymentLink/push/{payLinkId} to deliver a payment link to the vendor via email.
+Send a GET request to /api/PaymentLink/send/{payLinkId} to send a payment link to the vendor via email.
+Use the mail2 query parameter to specify one or more recipient email addresses, separated by semicolons.
 See the API reference for full documentation.

 A successful request returns a 200 response with the payment link ID.